HeZhang1994/weibo-crawler/README.md

 ## Functions

-- Crawling **text** in the original and re-tweeted Weibo posts.
+- Crawling the **text** in the original and re-tweeted Weibo posts.

-- Crawling **JPG/GIF images** in the original and re-tweeted Weibo posts.
+- Crawling the **JPG/GIF images** in the original and re-tweeted Weibo posts.

-- Crawling **videos** in the original and re-tweeted Weibo posts.
+- Crawling the **videos** in the original and re-tweeted Weibo posts.

 ## Dependencies